cucumber-ltd/opencollective-github-voting/CUCUMBER-PRO-DIFFERENCES.md

 There are several implementations of `TestAssembly`, and they are responsible for building both the `ServerAssembly` and `ClientAssembly`

+## Dom*Queries

+If it feels complicated to implement certain methods from the domain-lavel *Queries APIs as Dom*Queries, this is an indication that the *Queries API should change to be more similar to what's rendered on the screen.

+After all, the *Queries provide a service to the UI.
+Changing the *Queries API to reflect the UI *simplifies* the UI (less processing of the data), and that makes it trivial to implement an equivalent Dom*Queries API.
+Making this change may affect projectors too.

+## No projector tests

+Instead of testing projectors in isolation, they are tested in conjunction with its associated `*Queries` implementation.
+Those tests are written as contract tests, allowing testing of several `*Queries` implementations as well.
+This approach has some benefits:

+* Store tests are not "accidentally" storing different data from what a projection would do
+* Setup is (maybe?) more straightforward - just fire some events at the projector

 # DX

 ## No Webpack, no Babel